thejsway/thejsway/manuscript/chapter10.md

 The `reduce()` method can take several parameters:

-* The first one is the function associated to `reduce()` and called for each array element takes two parameters: the first is an **accumulator** which contains the accumulated value previously returned by the last invocation of the function.
+* The first one is the function associated to `reduce()` and called for each array element.
+It takes two parameters: the first is an **accumulator** which contains the accumulated value previously returned by the last invocation of the function.
 The other function parameter is the array element.

 * The second one is the initial value of the accumulator (often 0).